robertocastanon/liri-node-app/README.md

 ## concert-this

-Type **node liri concert-this** then an artist's name for an example i'll use 'Ariana Grande'.
+Type **node liri concert-this** then an artist's name for an example I'll use 'Ariana Grande'.

 This would look like **node liri concert-this ariana grande**